Best Apps for Learning Mandarin Chinese

 Price: Free basic plan, option to pay for additional features

-It has a pretty organized structure, with lessons broken down into practical themes that you have to take in order.
-Each lesson has a variety of exercises, so it’s hard to get bored.
+Its organized structure breaks down lessons into practical themes, though you do have to take them in order.
+Each lesson has a variety of exercises, however, so it’s hard to get bored.

 Website | iOS | Android